 Concrete work was completed in August 2012 at Foundation Hall with a new entrance from Frontier Drive, a parking lot with 50 parking spaces, and a sidewalk between Foundation Hall and the Richard L. Mason Building.

-Dr. Gerald "Jay" Edgren has been appointed by the IECC Board of Trustees as the sixth president at Frontier Community College.
+Dr. Gerald "Jay" Edgren has been appointed by the IECC Board of Trustees as the fifth president at Frontier Community College.
 He began his duties July 1, 2014.
 Edgren had been serving as the Director of Education at Sanford-Brown College in Seattle, Washington, since October 2012.
 Prior to that, Edgren worked for Moraine Park Technical College in Fond du Lac, Wisconsin, for over 13 years.